 The Color Piano Project was an experimental system of audiovisualizations that I developed as part of my undergraduate senior degree project in Graphic Design at Massachusetts College of Art and Design.
-This research culminated in several visualizations used to prototype and demonstrate ideas centered around dynamically applying the color spectrum to musical notes—whereby the color spectrum is applied to one octave and each note is represented by a single dedicated color and whereby tints and shades of those colors represent the higher and lower octaves of those notes.
-Vertical height represents the volume of the note, and the motion design of the colored bar indicates the attack and decay of the note.
+This research culminated in several visualizations used to prototype and demonstrate ideas centered around dynamically applying the color spectrum to musical notes—whereby the color spectrum is applied to one octave, and each note is represented by a single dedicated color and whereby tints and shades of those colors represent the higher and lower octaves of those notes.
+Vertical height represents the volume of the note, and the motion design of the vertical colored bar indicates the dynamics—attack and decay of the note.
+Some of the thinking around color in this project informed a color palette I developed years later.

 Credits—